aaronbieber/coaching-blog/content/posts/success-fills-available-space/index.md

 image_attribution: Joe Photographer
 ---

+This might not be the right title.
+Break this up into smaller bits and just post smaller things.

 There are some separate themes here:

 * Don't manage the "how," manage the "why."
 Very Simon Sinek, very Art of